Tim Lenahan: Early life and education

+Coaching career

 In 2004, the 'Cats burst onto the national scene ending Indiana's 50-game Big Ten unbeaten streak.
 Northwestern had been 4–63–4 in Big Ten play up until the Indiana win and had not won a Big Ten game in 27 tries.
 The 'Cats won 15 games and qualified for the NCAA for the first time in school history.
 In 2006, Northwestern advanced to the Elite Eight of the NCAA tournament, defeating Cincinnati, St.Louis, and UNC Greensboro in the first three rounds.
 They lost in the fourth round to UC Santa Barbara, 3–2 after leading the game 2–1.
 Northwestern finished 8th in the final rankings thanks to their impressive tournament run.
 In 2007, Northwestern climbed as high as No. 3 in the NSCAA polls and earned the first bye in their history when they were seeded No. 9 in the NCAA Tournament.
 Dave Roth was named the first All-American in Northwestern Soccer history.
 2008 saw another run to the NCAA Elite Eight and a national ranking of as high as No. 2.
 They remained at the ranking of No. 2 for over a month and put together a 13-game unbeaten streak to start the season.
 After a tough final stretch, Northwestern rebounded in the NCAA Tournament to defeat Loyola, Notre Dame, and Akron before falling to North Carolina in the Elite Eight in Chapel Hill.
 Their final ranking of No. 7 was an all-time best including a lineup that had five players become medical doctors.
 In 2009, Northwestern responded with another strong season advancing to the Sweet Sixteen and a final RPI of 9th nationally.
 Mark Blades became the first two-time All-American in school history.
 Northwestern's RPI over the four seasons from 2006 to 2009 ranked as the 5th best nationally trailing only Wake Forest, Indiana, Virginia, and Maryland and are one of only five teams to make it as far as the Elite Eight twice in the three years between 2006 and 2008.

 2011 saw Northwestern and Lenahan accomplish the rare undefeated double in winning the Big Ten Regular Season and Big Ten Tournament.
 In 2012, the Wildcats repeated as Big Ten Regular Season and reached the NCAA Sweet Sixteen.
 It was the fourth time Lenahan and Northwestern had reached at least the Sweet Sixteen in a seven-year stretch.
 Two more NCAA Appearances followed in 2013 and 2014 with the 2014 team losing just four times in nineteen opportunities.
 Goalkeeper Tyler Miller became the only player in the country to be named All-America, and Academic All-America, and be invited to the MLS Combine.
-Miller is now the starting GK for Minnesota United in the MLS, has just 13 losses in his five-year MLS career, and has been with the US National Team.
+Miller is now the starting GK for DC United in the MLS, and has one of the best win/loss records in history, and has been with the US National Team.